It is quite easy to get distracted by the noise about what makes it easy to maintain and enhance your website.

 What is SumoMe?

 SumoMe is a collection of free and paid tools – almost all of them free.

 The modules include –

-List Builder: Create a pop over that can collect emails.
-Popups are proven better converters for email subscriptions, and professionally/beautifully made popups are all the more better.
+List Builder: Create a popover that can collect emails.
+Popups are proven better converters for email subscriptions, and professionally/beautifully made popups are all the better.
 You can control when the popups appear, and automatically integrate with all popular email services and auto-responders.

 Free alternatives are hard to find.
 Similar tools cost more than $27 on average.
 More powerful tools like Pippity and Popup Domination cost a tidy sum (think $60+) on a recurring basis.
 I was not quite impressed with the free WordPress plugins for this.

 Heat Maps: What are your customers seeing on your webpage?
 How are they interacting with the page and where are they clicking?
 These aspects are really important and help you optimize your webpage in order to achieve your objectives.
 Heat Map presents a picture of those user interactions.

 Alternatives like that from Crazy Egg cost a monthly fee.
 There are free WordPress plugins available.